Places in Slovakia

 Taxis

 Only use officially licensed taxis.
+Drivers must display their licence.
 Take sensible precautions, particularly at night or if you are alone.
 Do not get into a taxi if you are concerned about the driver or condition of the vehicle.
 Taxi drivers sometimes try to overcharge tourists by adding unauthorised supplements or by not setting the meter at the start of a journey.
 Make sure the taxi meter is on or agree a set price for the journey beforehand.

 Before you travel check that: